rajashree27/bestbuy_Clone/README.md

 - Building a website using HTML, CSS, Javascript(DOM, Local Storage)
 - Added frameworks - Bootstrap
 - Javascript libraries - jQuery
+- How to read and understand colleague's code efficiently.